 One of the few buildings already present on the Broadway campus in 1919, Josephine Louise did little to soothe the homesick girls who lived there during their first year on the new campus.
 Due to an outbreak of influenza, students were forced to remain on campus as opposed to returning home, and the upper level of Josephine Louise acted as an extension of the packed infirmary, housing many ill girls.

-Interestingly enough, from the mid 70s on, JL was not only home to 200 freshmen girls, also to the Department of Psychology.
+Interestingly enough, from the mid-70s on, JL was not only home to 200 freshmen girls, but also to the Department of Psychology.